Policies

 guardrail:

-min_severity: medium
+min_severity: HIGH

 You can hand-edit the Rego — the engine is just OPA — but most operators stay in the YAML layer because the bundled Rego covers the common cases.